Sonos Black Friday sale takes up to $140 off - 9to5Toys

 - …and more!

-As always, we’ll have all of this year’s best Black Friday deals, news and ad leaks right here at 9to5Toys.
+As always, we’ll have all of this year’s best Cyber Monday deals, news and ad leaks right here at 9to5Toys.
 If you’re not yet following us on Twitter, be sure to lock that in.

 We also have a new 9to5Toys iOS app that’s available for FREE.
 Customizable alerts, Apple Watch compatibility, and more ensure that you’ll be up to date on all of the best deals throughout the holiday shopping season.

-Note: Update: Sonos and Amazon have rolled out a handful of new deals for Cyber Monday, which you can find below.